php-dev-br/laravel-doc-pt-br/mail.md

     php artisan vendor:publish --tag=laravel-mail

 This command will publish the Markdown mail components to the `resources/views/vendor/mail` directory.
 The `mail` directory will contain a `html` and a `markdown` directory, each containing their respective representations of every available component.
-The components in the `html` directory are used to generate the HTML version of your email, and their counterparts in the `markdown` directory are used to generate the plain-text version.
 You are free to customize these components however you like.

 #### Customizing The CSS

 After exporting the components, the `resources/views/vendor/mail/html/themes` directory will contain a `default.css` file.
 You may customize the CSS in this file and your styles will automatically be in-lined within the HTML representations of your Markdown mail messages.

-> {tip} If you would like to build an entirely new theme for the Markdown components, write a new CSS file within the `html/themes` directory and change the `theme` option of your `mail` configuration file.
+> {tip} If you would like to build an entirely new theme for the Markdown components, simply write a new CSS file within the `html/themes` directory and change the `theme` option of your `mail` configuration file.

-<a name="previewing-mailables-in-the-browser"></a>
-## Previewing Mailables In The Browser

-When designing a mailable's template, it is convenient to quickly preview the rendered mailable in your browser like a typical Blade template.
-For this reason, Laravel allows you to return any mailable directly from a route Closure or controller.
-When a mailable is returned, it will be rendered and displayed in the browser, allowing you to quickly preview its design without needing to send it to an actual email address:

-    Route::get('/mailable', function () {
-        $invoice = App\Invoice::find(1);

-        return new App\Mail\InvoicePaid($invoice);
-    });

 <a name="sending-mail"></a>
 ## Sending Mail